hpxmlwg/hpxml/guide/source/overview.rst

 Value of HPXML
 **************

 HPXML is comprised of two Building Performance Institute (BPI) data standards that were published in 2013 to support a growing industry by facilitating communication and the exchange of information and data on residential building and energy performance.

 The HPXML Data Dictionary (BPI-2200) standardizes terms and field formats related to the physical attributes and performance of buildings and measures.
 It defines the data elements necessary to provide a general description of a whole house or single measure energy efficiency upgrade for reporting, rebate and basic quality assurance (QA) purposes.
-The standard also includes several standard datasets that can be used to describe specific use cases, for example, information collected during the completion of a whole-house program (see next section for more information).
+The standard also includes several smaller datasets that are being used to standardize reporting for specific use cases, for example, data required at the completion of a whole-house program (see next section for more information).

 The HPXML Transfer Standard (BPI-2100) provides requirements for a standard extensible mark-up language (XML) data transfer protocol that can be used to transfer information and data between different software systems.
 The transfer standard is the companion standard to the HPXML data dictionary.
 Each of the data elements defined in the data dictionary can be transferred using HPXML.